AMF Pro 300 Lanes: History

 A fire broke out in the alley on November 20, 2015.

 In March 2017, media outlets began reporting on the alley's closure, renovation, and replacement with a Target store.
 MAJ Development Corporation had purchased the building from AMF Bowling Centers Inc for $4.8 million in 2016.
 Oregon Public Broadcasting said, "This facility is considered one of the last traditional bowling centers in Portland.
 It attracts customers who are really serious about the sport."

 While there was some confusion over the announcement and plans, AMF Pro 300 closed permanently on September 17, 2017.

-The Target shop opened in 2018, incorporating nostalgic design features that "[tie] in the building's bowling alley history", according to KATU.
+The Target location opened in 2018, incorporating nostalgic design features that "[tie] in the building's bowling alley history", according to KATU.
 The store closed permanently in 2023.